LaBoulange/tezos-baker/README.md

 ## Should you wish to support us

-This is not mandatory all all, but greatly appreciated!
+This is not mandatory at all, but greatly appreciated!

 You can send a donation:
 - to our baker's address: tz1aJHKKUWrwfsuoftdmwNBbBctjSWchMWZY